 Auto Accident Settlements

 Over the years Craig Swapp & Associates has worked hard to get fair settlements for our clients who have experienced life-changing accidents and injuries.
 Although these auto accident settlements and verdicts are not all representative of a typical collision, every case is different and deserves a fair evaluation of its own merits to determine its value.
 Oftentimes insurance companies will want to settle cases for a present value and not take into account future devaluing of lifestyle due to the accident.
 We can help.
 Contact us today for a free consultation.
-Also check out our client feedback.

 Recent Auto Accident Settlements and Verdicts

-CSA litigation attorney Roger Griffin won a hard-fought arbitration in March against insurance giant Allstate, walking away with a $51,000 award for his client, after Allstate’s paltry offer of $5,200.
+One of our litigation attorneys won a hard-fought arbitration in March against insurance giant Allstate, walking away with a $51,000 award for his client, after Allstate’s paltry offer of $5,200.
 The client had been T-boned by Allstate’s client who had run a red light.
 Ambulanced to a local hospital, the client was treated for a serious shoulder injury.
-Facing arbitration, CSA attorney Roger Griffin was looking to overcome huge obstacles with his client’s case: large gaps in medical treatment and overtreatment by the client’s physicians.
+Facing arbitration, our attorney was looking to overcome huge obstacles with his client’s case: large gaps in medical treatment and overtreatment by the client’s physicians.
 In addition, the client had no auto insurance coverage, so there was no under-insurance motorist (UIM) coverage to fall back on.
-Roger adds, "One of the reasons we went to arbitration was because Allstate refused to consider some $8,000 in medical bills paid by Medicaid."
-At the arbitration, Griffin successfully countered the arguments of Allstate’s attorneys and the arbitrator awarded our client what the case was truly worth.
-Congratulations to attorney Roger Griffin for another successful arbitration.
+One of the reasons we went to arbitration was because Allstate refused to consider some $8,000 in medical bills paid by Medicaid.
+At the arbitration, we successfully countered the arguments of Allstate’s attorneys and the arbitrator awarded our client what the case was truly worth.

 CSA Gets Client $125K Beyond Policy Limits